Blady-Com/gnoga/docs/user_guide.md

   |___ upload - option, optional directory for incoming files
 ```

-If any of the subdirectories is missing html is assumed and if html is
+If any of the subdirectories are missing html is assumed and if html is
 missing the App Dir is assumed.
 The executable can be in the bin directory or
 in App Dir.

 ### Application, Types, Gui, Server, Client

 The Gnoga framework's root package is Gnoga.
-There are five child packages making up the five areas of development connected to Gnoga development.
+There are five child packages making up the five areas of Gnoga development.

    * Gnoga.Application and its children are related initializing and managing the life cycle of Gnoga applications.
    * Gnoga.Types contains Gnoga specific types used through out the framework